Bresenham's line algorithm: Line equation

 Notice that the points (2,1) and (2,3) are on opposite sides of the line and $f(x,y)$ evaluates to positive or negative.
-A line splits a plane into halves and the half-plane that has a negative $f(x,y)$ can be called the negative half-plane, and the other half can be called the positive half-plane.
-This observation is very important in the remainder of the derivation.
+A line splits a plane into halves.
+The half-plane that has a negative $f(x,y)$ can be called the negative half-plane, and the other half can be called the positive half-plane.
+This observation is very important for the remainder of the derivation.